jamersonmss/clone-instagram-dio/README.md

 Olá a todos!

-Este repositório é do desafio realizado no projeto: Recriando a página inicial do Instagram;
+Este repositório é do desafio realizado do projeto: Recriando a página inicial do Instagram;